L to R: Barbara Ellis, Gray Troxel and Gretchen Christopher

 After a six years of success, the Fleetwoods went their separate ways.
 The group reformed in the early 70s to meet the demand for oldies acts.
 By the late 1970s, Gary was working at a plywood plant near the Canadian border, Barbara managed a mobile home park in Ontario, CA and Gretchen continued to perform solo on occasion while becoming a housewife and instructor of modern dance.
 In 1982 Gretchen and Gary were working the oldies circuit with a new partner Cheryl Huggins.
 Gary was in and out of the group for a time, while Gretchen trained replacements.
 By 1984, the Fleetwoods were booked in Canada with Gretchen the only original member.
 Jobs for the Fleetwoods came in spurts: a week at Expo '86, an evening in Seattle.
 In the 1990s, the Fleetwoods consisted of Gretchen, Karen Cohn and Gene Howard. on the strength of their past hits, they performed across the country, from Southern California Exposition to Madison Square Garden in New York City.

-Both Gretchen and Gary have legal rights to the Fleetwoods name, and have web sites.
+Both Gretchen and Gary have legal rights to the Fleetwoods name.

 The Fleetwoods - Gretchen Christopher